imagej/imagej.github.io/pages/Uploading_plugins.md

 description: test description
 ---

-**Note**: Please make sure that you have a clean build of the plugin you try to upload.
+%Replace% Outdated %Replace% **Note**: Please make sure that you have a clean build of the plugin you try to upload.
 You can ensure a clean build by calling the [Fiji Build System](Fiji_Build_System "wikilink") with the *-clean* suffix before building the actual target.
 Example:

 `./Build.sh plugins/Fiji_Plugins.jar-clean`
 `./Build.sh plugins/Fiji_Plugins.jar`